 The Quality of Storage Service (QoSS) option is built on the multi-volume support technology introduced in this release.
 Using QoSS, you can map more than one volume to a single file system.
 You can then configure policies that automatically relocate files from one volume to another, or relocate files by running file relocation commands.
 Having multiple volumes lets you determine where files are located, which can improve performance for applications that access specific types of files.
 QoSS functionality is a separately licensable feature that is available with the VRTSfppm package.
-See "Quality of Storage Service" on page 113 for more information.
+See Chapter 9, "Multi-Volume File Systems," on page 143" for more information.